Joan Sutherland: Career

 In 1965, Sutherland toured Australia with the Sutherland-Williamson Opera Company.
 Accompanying her was a young tenor named Luciano Pavarotti.

 During the 1970s, Sutherland strove to improve her diction, which had often been criticised, and increase the expressiveness of her interpretations.
 She continued to add dramatic bel canto roles to her repertoire, such as Donizetti's Maria Stuarda and Lucrezia Borgia, as well as Massenet's Esclarmonde.
-With Pavarotti she made a studio-recording of Turandot in 1972 under the baton of Zubin Mehta, though she never performed the role on stage.
+With Pavarotti she made a studio-recording of Turandot in 1972 conducted by Zubin Mehta, though she never performed the role on stage.

 Sutherland's early recordings show her to be possessed of a crystal-clear voice and excellent diction.
 However, by the early 1960s her voice lost some of this clarity in the middle register, and she often came under fire for having unclear diction.
 Some have attributed this to sinus surgery; however, her major sinus surgery was done in 1959, immediately after her breakthrough Lucia at Covent Garden.
 In fact, her first commercial recording of the first and final scene of Lucia reveals her voice and diction to be just as clear as prior to the sinus procedure.
 Her husband Richard Bonynge stated in an interview that her "mushy diction" occurred while striving to achieve perfect legato.
 According to him, it is because she earlier had a very Germanic "un-legato" way of singing.

 During the 1980s, Sutherland added Anna Bolena, Amalia in I masnadieri, and Adriana Lecouvreur to her repertoire, and repeated Esclarmonde at the Royal Opera House performances in November and December 1983.
 Her last full-length dramatic performance was as Marguerite de Valois (Les Huguenots) at the Sydney Opera House in 1990, at the age of 63, where she sang Home Sweet Home for her encore.
 Her last public appearance, however, took place in a gala performance of Die Fledermaus on New Year's Eve, 1990, at Covent Garden, where she was accompanied by her colleagues Luciano Pavarotti and the mezzo-soprano Marilyn Horne.
 According to her own words, given in an interview with The Guardian newspaper in 2002, her biggest achievement was to sing the title role in Esclarmonde.
 She considered those performances and recordings her best.